phoebebright/django-users/django_users/README.md

 Do Next

+Consider adding authorization header to request to allow API calls to pther skorie system (probably overkill) Also consider adding token in browser to allow SSO

 FISH
 - fix fields in users - remove subscribed, mobile, whatsapp
 - fix fields in person - remove mobile and whatsapp